uPVC Bay Windows: A Smart Solution for Your Home

 When looking for new uPVC bay windows, it is also important to assess other values:

-- G-VALUE, The solar gain, which means the ability of the window to re-radiate into a room the heat absorbed from solar energy.
+- G-value: the solar gain, which measures the ability of the window to re-radiate into a room the heat absorbed from solar energy.

 As said earlier, a uPVC bay window is a uPVC window that is projecting outwards from the wall where it is built, forming a small bay in the room.